 - faction: a group of persons forming a cohesive, usually contentious minority within a larger group; conflict within an organization or nation; internal dissension: "Our own beloved country . . . is now afflicted with faction and civil war." — Abraham Lincoln.

 Define and discuss what is meant by the common good (resources shared for the collective benefit of the whole group of people).
-Ask students to write about how cooperative groups, behaviors, or elements of their school day contribute to the common good.
+Ask how cooperative groups, behaviors, or elements of their day contribute to the common good.

-Distribute Junkanoo: Keeping a Community Alive (Attachment Two).
-Read the page together and discuss the questions.
-Assign a writing exercise in which students write at least one notebook page discussing the topic: "Junkanoo: Working Together for the Common Good."
-They should use all of the vocabulary words in the writing.
-They should include ideas related to the Junkanoo festival and how it will relate to their own project of making headdresses in a group.
+Assign the reading Junkanoo: Keeping a Community Alive (handout) and a writing exercise discussing the topic: "Junkanoo: Working Together for the Common Good."
+They should use all of the vocabulary words above in the writing and include ideas related to the Junkanoo festival and their own project of making headdresses in a group.

 Form groups that will design and create headdresses.
 Following are two options for forming the groups:

-- Allow groups to form naturally.
-Encourage students to accept anyone who wants to join their group.
-Students may work alone.
-When you debrief at the end of the unit, these students will provide a contrast to the benefits (and difficulties) of group work.
+- Allow groups to form naturally, with the requirement that they include anyone who wants to join the group.
+Individuals may choose to work alone, with the understanding that they will provide a contrast to the benefits (and difficulties) of group work.

-- Have students vote on their favorite designs.
-Choose the top five or six and have the students work on the designs for which they voted.
-They may need to choose their top two favorites and allow the teacher to work out the exact teams.
+- Participants vote on their favorite designs.
+Then participants work on the designs for which they voted.
+They may need to choose their top two favorites and allow the facilitator to work out the exact teams.

 For an informal assessment, check to see that the following was accomplished: 1.
-Students show interest in the project.
-2. Students can name at least three facts about the Bahamas.
-3. Student designs are in a similar style to the Junkanoo pictures.
+Participants show interest in the project.
+2. Participants can name at least three facts about the Bahamas.
+3. Group designs are in a similar style to the Junkanoo pictures.

-Formal assessment: The writing exercise can be scored using the following rubric: Length, Vocabulary, Participation, At least a notebook page, All eight vocabulary words included and used correctly
+Formal assessment: The writing exercise can be scored using the following rubric: Length, vocabulary, participation, all eight vocabulary words included and used correctly

 Strand PHIL.II Philanthropy and Civil Society